The Role of the Franchisee

 Once you become a franchisee and part of a franchise organization, what are your roles and responsibilities?

 The first function you have in your new endeavor is as an investor into your business.
-You will need to invest financially with an initial franchising fee, but also be prepared to pay any additional costs that are necessary to get the business up and running such as equipment costs.
-Also, there will be ongoing royalty fees that you will need to pay, and likely an advertising fund fee (sometimes called a brand fund fee).
+You will need to invest financially with an initial franchising fee, but also prepare to pay any additional costs necessary to getting the business up and running such as equipment costs.
+Also, you will need to pay ongoing royalty fees, and likely an advertising fund fee (sometimes called a brand fund fee).

 Secondly, you will need to be sure that you can invest an adequate amount of time in the business.
 Although the system is basically set up in franchising, you will still need to spend extra time learning how the system works.
 The franchisor usually offers training and continuous support, hence the ongoing royalty payments.
 Like anything else, once you know the ins and outs of the system, the time investment decreases somewhat.